Philosophique/Business_economic_and_financial_data/README.md

 - Non parametric regression: Regression and smoothing splines, loess, GAM and gradient boosting

-Check presentation file for more details of the results.
+Check Presentation.pdf file for more details of the results.